Editors Reads

 Demanding and Rewarding

-“Trust” is not an easy read — Diaz keeps the emotional register deliberately restrained, and the formal complexity requires active attention.
-But readers willing to work will find one of the decade’s most rigorous explorations of power, narrative, and the particular ways women are written out of history.
+Trust is not an easy read — Diaz keeps the emotional register deliberately restrained, and the formal complexity requires active attention, with a first section that can feel slow before the structure reveals its purpose.
+But readers willing to work will find one of the decade’s most rigorous explorations of power, narrative, and the particular ways women are written out of history — a literary puzzle that clicks into place with real force when the final piece drops.
+It shared the 2023 Pulitzer Prize for Fiction, and the honour is well earned.

 Our rating: 4.2/5 — A formally audacious Pulitzer winner that uses the machinery of narrative itself to interrogate who gets to tell the truth.